Resources

 Because we are unable to offer everyone a spot at CampOUT! each year, we wanted to share a few awesome LGBTQ2+ focused and/or inclusive programs that our friends and community members are organizing!
 Check out the links and application dates below:

-• Born This Way Aug 10-15 (Ages 5-17), Edson AB, This camp is open to anyone in the LGBTQ2S+ community, their allies or siblings.
+• Born This Way Aug 10-15 (Ages 5-17), Edson AB, This at-cost camp is open to anyone in the LGBTQ2S+ community, their allies or siblings.

-• Camp Kin at Cumberland Lake ParkJuly 31-August 4, 2023 – BOOK NOW!
-Camp Kin welcomes all queer, trans, two-spirit, questioning and/or curious youth ages 10-13 to join for a week of inclusion, play, and celebration at Comox Lake.
+• Camp Kin at Cumberland Lake Park July/August Camp Kin welcomes all queer, trans, two-spirit, questioning and/or curious youth ages 10-13 to join for a week of inclusion, play, and celebration at Comox Lake.
 Campers will be canoeing, swimming, hiking, crafting, and connecting with peers and camp leaders who share lived experiences.
 Financially accessible on a sliding scale.

-• Queer Ecology Summer Camp August 7-11, 2023 REGISTER NOW! – for queer and trans youth and allies ages 12-16
+• Queer Ecology Summer Camp Typically in August in Victoria, BC.
+Summer camp for queer and trans youth and allies ages 12-16 focused on questioning binary assumptions of nature and cultivating a sense of belonging in the natural world.

 • Queerest and Dearest Family Camp – Usually at Camp Artaban, Gambier Island, BC.
 A a 4 night, 5 day long faith based residential camp for LGBTQIA2S+ people and their families – birth families, adoptive families, chosen families, extended families, church families, etc!